GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/proposal-lifecycle/index.md

 companies, in the same solution space.
 Through continued collaboration, we hope to define a path forward.

-At the same time, we're starting [developer testing](/docs/privacy-sandbox/fledge/) for the initial version of FLEDGE behind a flag in Chrome so developers can get their hands on it.
+At the same time, [developer testing](/blog/fledge-api/) for the initial version of FLEDGE is behind a Chrome flag so developers can get their hands on it.

-Not every proposal will go through such an intense incubation period as FLEDGE &ndash; some will move much more quickly &ndash; but there is a lot of innovation happening.
+Not every proposal will go through such an intense incubation period as FLEDGE&mdash;some will move much more quickly&mdash;but there is a lot of innovation happening.
 These are new ideas and it can take a lot of work to get them right.